 Consonants are differentiated by manner and place of articulation, and by word-internal gemination.
 Plosives also have contrasting voice.

-The voiced plosives are fully voiced word-internally and partially voiced word-initially.
-Voiced geminate plosives are given breathy voice.
-Voiceless plosives are lightly aspirated, which is suppressed in voiceless geminate plosives.
+The voiced stops are fully voiced word-internally and partially voiced word-initially.
+Voiced geminate stops are given breathy voice.
+Voiceless stops are lightly aspirated, which is suppressed in voiceless geminate stops.

-Geminate plosives are held for approximately twice as long as non-geminate plosives.
+Geminate stops are held for approximately twice as long as non-geminate stops.

 The velar plosives are

 The glottal stop